schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

  rule(:spaces?) { spaces.maybe }
 ```

 Inside of the block the call to `spaces` uses our previously defined rule.
-The `maybe` method is provided by parslet and indicates that if it matches the `spaces` rule, great.
-Also if it doesn't match that rule, it's fine.
+The `maybe` method is provided by parslet, and indicates that if it matches the `spaces` rule, great.
+Also if it doesn't match that rule, it's fine too.

 We can put all these things together to get our tests to pass by updating the `comma` rule, here's the full thing: